 Why are purchase specifications important to food and beverage businesses?

-Establishing food purchase specifications for your business is important because It helps identifying the quality and quantities of raw material and packaging required to prepare the finished products.
+Establishing food purchase specifications (AKA choose a purchasing method) for your business is important because It helps identifying the quality and quantities of raw material and packaging required to prepare the finished products.
 It also helps control costs, minimize waste and ensure that supplies are delivered on time to meet the demand.
 Purchase specifications vary according to business type, size and market segment, - a confectionary business will have different specifications compared to a bakery – Yet, for the vast majority of Food and Beverage businesses we can identify the following purchase specifications:

 - Bill of Material – It describes the quality and quantities of all the ingredients and packaging required to manufacture (or assemble) one selling unit of finished product